Bhargavi-ng/Migration_and_Housing/README.md

 ![States_with_counties_with_highest_price_increase](Images/States_with_counties_with_highest_price_increase.png)

-2. **Migration** Data from [County-to-County Migration Flows 2015-2019 ACS data (Text file)](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/Net_Gross_US.txt) was transformed as below and output file in CSV format [Cleaned data - County Level Migration as % of total population](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/county_level_migration_15-19.csv) was generated.
+2. **Migration** Data from [County-to-County Migration Flows 2015-2019 ACS data (Text file)](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/Net_Gross_US.txt) was transformed as below and the following output file in CSV format [Cleaned data - County Level Migration as % of total population](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/county_level_migration_15-19.csv) was generated.

    - Removed unnecessary columns in the migration data,
-   - Renamed columns to user friendly names,
+   - Renamed columns to user friendly names and prepared the data for uploading to a relational database,
    - Reordered the columns,
    - Cleaned values in column "State Name of Geography A",
-   - Created pivot table showing population change (i.e. number of people migrating and as % of total population), and
+   - Created pivot table showing population change (i.e. number of people migrating and as % of total population),
+   - Created a column showing population change driven by migration over 2015-2019 for all counties.
+The column was created in order to run a linear regression model regressing House Price Index of counties against net migration change in those countries during the same period, and
    - Created two CSV files: one for ML model and the other to store in the database.

    Code base [Jupyter Notebook - Migration Flows Data Clean Up](https://github.com/hishamdewan/Migration_and_Housing/blob/main/population_change.ipynb).